Verified-Intelligence/alpha-beta-CROWN/complete_verifier/docs/abcrown_usage.md

 -------------------

 α,β-CROWN verifier includes a wide range of algorithms, especially bound-propagation-based algorithms.
-We prefer ReLU branching in most cases, but input space branching works better when the input dimension is very low (e.g., < 20).
+We prefer ReLU branching or branching on intermediate nonlinearities in most cases, but input space branching works better when the input dimension is very low (e.g., < 20).

-If your model is a CNN/ResNet and task is image classification, using beta-CROWN with ReLU branching is the best option.
+If your model is a CNN/ResNet with ReLU activations and task is image classification, using beta-CROWN with ReLU branching is the best option.
 Relatively large models such as a 20-layer ResNet can be supported.
 Example configuration files include: